Asienwald/GCI-Fedora/automated_codeforces_registration/README.md

 ### run the python script in your terminal:
 `python auto_register.py`

-You should be greeted with this page
+You should be greeted with this menu
 ![](https://i.imgur.com/47kE3E8.png)

 ### Input your handle, email and password